WahyuAji11/WahyuAji11/README.md

 ## About me:
 - 🎓 I’m Undergraduate at Udayana University
 - 🌱 I’m currently learning HTML, CSS, Javascript and PHP
-- 👯 I’m looking to Web Developer
+- 👯 I’m looking to Software Engineer
-- 🤔 I’m looking for suggest for Web Developer
+- 🤔 I’m looking for suggest for Software Engineer
 - 💬 Ask me about anything
 - 📫 How to reach me: alhafidzw1@gmail.com